-Why should your customers choose you over the competition?
+Why should your customers choose you over the competitors?
 This is the crucial question for your startup's survival and growth.
 It’s a nagging thought in every founder's brain: you are not alone in this competition for your customers’ attention, money and loyalty.
 While this fear is understandable, there’s no need to be intimidated by your competitors.

 This is the event recording, edited to preserve the participants' privacy

 Differentiate or die.
 Differentiate and make a whole lot of money.

 There’s a lot of bullshit advice for startup founders.
 One of them is “Don’t pay attention to your competition.”
 You’re never alone in the arena fighting for your audience’s time, money, and attention.
 Once you find your ideal product-market-fit, there will always be someone trying to capitalize on the same opportunity.
 Ignoring your competition is why roughly 20% of startups fail–they got outcompeted.

 Differentiation is the antidote to getting outcompeted.
 It’s what you do better or differently from the alternatives.
 You then actively communicate what you stand for relative to the competition.
 The goal is that your ideal customers remember it in buying situations and choose you over the alternatives.

 Differentiation is crucial for survival.
 Besides that it also comes with wonderful benefits for your startup:

 - you have the power to capture significantly more volume

 - you can command a price premium and achieve higher gross margins

 - you have much greater potential to gain value share in the future